google-cloudsearch/database-connector/README.md

    and `mysql.config` is the configuration file containing the parameters for the connector execution.

+   You can download the `mysql-connector-java` from this URL: (https://mvnrepository.com/artifact/mysql/mysql-connector-java).
+Keep the jar file in the same directory where you are keeping google-cloudsearch-database-connector jar.

    **Note:** If the configuration file is not specified, a default file name of `connector-config.properties` will be assumed.